shivpalSW/Bangalore-Real-Estate-Price-Prediction/README.md

 5. Jupyter notebook, visual studio code and pycharm as IDE
 6. Python flask for http server
 7. HTML/CSS/Javascript for UI
+8. AWS EC2 for deployment
+9. Postman tool to check APIs

 ## License and Copyright
 ©Shivpal Wadkar Licensed under the [MIT License](LICENSE).